shravani12d/Cyber-Harassment-and-Abuse-Detection-Tool/README.md

 # 🛡️ Cyber Harassment and Abuse Detection Tool

-A full-stack web application that helps detect and prevent cyber harassment in real time.
+An AI-powered full-stack web tool that helps detect and prevent cyber harassment in real time.
 This tool uses a keyword-based detection system combined with an AI model (optional) to monitor and flag abusive messages in chat environments.
 A built-in auto-blocking mechanism stops harmful users after repeated offenses.

 ---